TextRanch

 I sent the money on your account vs I send the money in your account

 The correct phrase is "I sent the money to your account."
-The first phrase is incorrect because the preposition "on" is not used to indicate the destination of the money.
-The second phrase is also incorrect because the preposition "in" is not typically used in this context.
+The first phrase is incorrect because the preposition "on" isn't used to indicate the money's destination.
+The second phrase is also incorrect because the preposition "in" isn't typically used in this context.

 I sent the money on your account